-Top 5 tips for photographing solar eclipse | EarthSky.org
+A solar eclipse: Top 5 tips for photographers

 Via Mara Johnson-Groh, NASA’s Goddard Space Flight Center

-The total solar eclipse crossing America on August 21, 2017 will be the first eclipse to march from sea to shining sea in nearly 100 years.
-This astronomical event is a unique opportunity for scientists studying in the shadow of the moon, but it’s also a perfect opportunity to capture unforgettable images.
+The total solar eclipse crossing America on April 8, 2024, will be the last visible total solar eclipse visible to cross the contiguous U.S. until the year 2045.
+This astronomical event is a unique opportunity for scientists studying the shadow of the moon, but it’s also a perfect opportunity to capture unforgettable images.
 Whether you’re an amateur photographer or a selfie master, try out these tips for photographing the eclipse.

+Join us in our mission to educate and inspire people about the universe.
+Your donation can make a difference in astronomy and contribute to our growth and sustainability.

-1. Safety First
+1. Safety first

 To take images as the sun is being eclipsed, you’ll need to use a special solar filter to protect your camera, just as you’ll need a pair of eclipse glasses to protect your own eyes.
-However, at totality, when the moon completely blocks the sun, make sure to remove the filter so you can see the sun’s outer atmosphere — the corona.
+However, at totality, when the moon completely blocks the sun, make sure to remove the filter so you can see the sun’s outer atmosphere, the corona.

 How to watch a solar eclipse safely